You are here: Advocacy

 2) A selection of recent research and advocacy publications

-• "Responding to Illegal Adoptions – A Professional Handbook" (2016)
+• "Responding to Illegal Adoptions – A Professional Handbook" (2016), also available in Spanish.

 • "Qualitative research into the root causes of child abandonment and child relinquishment in Viet Nam" (2015)